AhmedMaher015/landing-page/README.md

-# Project Name

-Landing Page Project
+# Landing Page Project

 ---

-# Project Description
+## Project Description

 this is a landing page.

-you can scroll to sections and click on targeted section link in navbar
+page contains several sections and navbar created dynamically

 ---

-# technologies used
+## technologies used

 - HTML
 - CSS
 - JAVASCRIPT

 ---

+## How to run page?

+you can scroll to sections and click on targeted section link in navbar

+---

+## Author: @Ahmed Maher